worktheclock/replit.github.io/tutorials/23-build-asteroids-with-kaboom.md

 ### Creation

-Add the following code at the bottom of the scene:
+Add the following code at the bottom of the main scene:

 ```javascript
 // Asteroids